-ASIC's regulatory costs will continue to be funded through appropriation from the Commonwealth budget.
-In 2020-21, \$359.6 million of ASIC's total budgeted resources of \$468.8 million are expected to be recovered via ASIC's cost recovery levies and statutory levies: see Table 2.
+ASIC's regulatory costs will continue to be funded through appropriation from the Commonwealth budget: see Table 2 for costs that are expected to be recovered.
 This includes \$22.1 million in allowance for capital expenditure, less costs funded by own-source revenue, and adjustments for under and over recoveries from 2019-20.